Conditions

 What should I do if I think my child has ODD?

-If you're concerned about your child's behavior, talk to your pediatrician.
-Treatment is more effective with younger children, and children with persistent ODD are at higher risk for severe behavior disorders and substance abuse as they get older.
+If you’re concerned about your child’s behavior, talk to your child’s primary care provider about first steps.
+Treatment is more effective with younger children.